Adopt A New Forever Friend

 All adopters must be 21 years or older.

-Our adoption fee is $100.
+Our adoption fee is $75 through December 31, 2020.
 This includes immunization shots, micro-chipping, worming, sterilization and any other medical care needed to make the animal healthy and ready for adoption.
 Post-adoption behavior support is also available.

 Please be aware that we do not approve every adoption application we receive.
 If we believe for any reason that the animal is not a good match for an applicant, we reserve the right to not approve the adoption.